Resident Evil – Code: Veronica: Code: Veronica X

 Because the Dreamcast had a much smaller user base than PlayStation platforms, Capcom knew the series could not survive on the platform.
-This led to an expanded version, titled Code: Veronica X in the West and Code: Veronica Kanzenban in Japan, on the Dreamcast and PlayStation 2 in 2001.
+This led to an expanded version, titled Code: Veronica X in the West and Code: Veronica Kanzenban in Japan, on the PlayStation 2 in 2001.
+It was also released on the Dreamcast in Japan.
 The expanded version was announced in November 2000.
 It has approximately 10 minutes of new cinematic sequences that reveal more about Wesker's involvement with Umbrella.
 While the core game remained unchanged, several graphical alterations were also made, most notably in the character model for Steve Burnside (who was given a different hairstyle).
 Capcom printed a video DVD of an in-universe documentary, Wesker's Report, as a pre-order incentive.
 In North America, the Wesker's Report DVD was also sold on Capcom's website and given to customers who purchased the game at specialty retailers such as Electronics Boutique and GameStop.
 Code: Veronica X was later released on the GameCube along with several other Resident Evil games.
 It was included with the Biohazard Collector Box for the GameCube in Japan, a bundle of Resident Evil games which also included a copy of Wesker's Report.

 A high-definition remastered version of Code: Veronica X was released in September 2011 for the PlayStation 3 and Xbox 360.
 An emulated version for the PlayStation 3 was released as a PS2 Classic in July 2012 in Japan and in May 2014 in Europe.
 Another emulated PS2 version was released for the PlayStation 4 in May 2017.
-The Xbox 360 version was added to the Xbox One backwards compatible library in February 2019.
+The Xbox 360 version was added to the Xbox One backwards-compatible library in February 2019.